lucaburns123/LAT/README.md

 If you would like a preview of the website, click this [test link](https://1a892cc8-ba0e-4c3f-b0a9-f1165778612e-00-3k35msam57n9c.kirk.replit.dev/index.html?)

-Support & Updates may be found in our [Discord Server](discord.gg/unblock)
 > [!IMPORTANT]
 > Until deployed on a domain with a valid SSL certificate, Firefox & other browsers that dont accept invalid SSL certificates; will not be able to load the site.
 Use chromium for testing on localhost.